 (iv) the transfer is necessary for one of the other reasons set out in the UK GDPR or DPA 2018 as an exemption, including the performance of a contract, reasons of public interest, to establish, exercise or defend legal claims or to protect the vital interests of the Data Subject where the Data Subject is physically or legally incapable of giving consent and, in some limited cases, for legitimate interest;

-(e) assist the Customer in responding to any request from a Data Subject and in ensuring compliance with its obligations under the UK Data Protection Legislation with respect to security, breach notifications, impact assessments and consultations with the UK’s ICO;
+(e) assist the Client in responding to any request from a Data Subject and in ensuring compliance with its obligations under the UK Data Protection Legislation with respect to security, breach notifications, impact assessments and consultations with the UK's ICO:

-(g) at the written direction of the Customer, securely use commercially reasonable endeavours to delete or return Personal Data and copies thereof to the Customer on termination of the agreement unless required by Applicable Laws to store the Personal Data; and
+(f) at the written direction of the Client, securely use commercially reasonable endeavours to delete or return Personal Data and copies thereof to the Client on termination of the agreement unless required by Applicable Laws to store the Personal Data; and

-(h) maintain complete and accurate records and information to demonstrate its compliance with this clause and allow for audits by the Customer or the Customer’s designated auditor;
+(g) maintain complete and accurate records and information to demonstrate its compliance with this clause and allow for audits by the Client’s designated auditor;

-(i) comply with reasonable instructions notified to it in advance by the Customer with respect to the processing of the Personal Data in accordance with the UK GDPR and the EU GDPR (if applicable);
+(h) comply with reasonable instructions notified to it in advance by the Client with respect to the processing of the Personal Data in accordance with the UK GDPR and the EU GDPR (if applicable);

-(j) ensure that the Secretary of State has made an adequacy regulation in accordance with sections 17A to 17C of the DPA 2018 for the transfer to occur; and
+(i) Ensure that the Secretary of State has made an adequacy regulation in accordance with sections 17A to 17C of the DPA 2018 for the transfer to occur;

-1.6 The Customer does not consent to the Provider appointing any third party processor of Personal Data under this Agreement unless and until the Customer has provided specific written permission for a particular third party processor to be appointed.
-Should such permission be given, the Provider shall enter into a written agreement with the third party processor incorporating terms which are to be the same or substantially similar to those in this Agreement.
-As between the Customer and the Provider, the Provider shall remain fully liable for all acts or omissions of it and of any third party processor appointed by it at all times and for all purposes.
+1.8 The Client does not consent to the Provider appointing any third-party processor of Personal Data under this Agreement unless and until the Client has provided specific written permission for a particular third-party processor to be appointed.
+Should such permission be given, the Provider shall enter into a written agreement with the third-party processor incorporating terms which are to be the same or substantially similar to those in this Agreement.
+As between the Client and the Provider, the Provider shall remain fully liable for all acts or omissions of it and of any third-party processor appointed by it at all times and for all purposes.

-2.1 The Provider shall indemnify the Customer against all liabilities, costs, expenses, damages and losses (including but not limited to any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal costs (calculated on a full indemnity basis) and all other reasonable professional costs and expenses) suffered or incurred by the Customer arising out of or in connection with the breach of the UK Data Protection Legislation by the Provider, its employees or agents, provided that the Customer gives to the Provider prompt notice of such claim, full information about the circumstances giving rise to it, reasonable assistance in dealing with the claim and authority to manage, defend and/or settle it.
+2.1 RFA shall indemnify the Client against all liabilities, costs, expenses, damages and losses (including but not limited to any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal costs (calculated on a full indemnity basis) and all other reasonable professional costs and expenses) suffered or incurred by the Client arising out of or in connection with the breach of the UK Data Protection Legislation by the Provider, its employees or agents, provided that the Client gives to the Provider prompt notice of such claim, full information about the circumstances giving rise to it, reasonable assistance in dealing with the claim and authority to manage, defend and/or settle it.